sanu151/React-JS/README.md

 - For more complex conditional logic, explore using the `if` statement or other control flow constructs.
 - Always ensure that your conditional rendering logic is clear and well-structured for maintainability.

-By effectively utilizing ternary operators and short-circuit evaluation, you can create dynamic and engaging React applications that adapt to different conditions and user interactions.

 ## Event Handlers